kartikrh/PassVaultapi/README.md

 *version: 1.1.1*
 - tbUsers and tbUserLoginInfos models created

+*version: 1.2.1*
+- userSignup api created to generate JWT token so we can start working with login
+- userSignup api is not completed, just the bare minimum to generate JWT token.
+- JWT incorporated in fastify to return token to login
+- bcrypt incorporated in fastify to hash password

 ## Patch Version
  *version: 1.0.1*
 - .env file added

+## Current Version
+ *version: 1.2.1*

 ## Side Note